 The policy applies to all radiation sources managed, controlled, owned or possessed by the University, used by University staff or students, or located on University premises.

-Vault Health, Safety and Compliance management tool used by the University to record, measure, and report incidents, near-misses and hazards.
+- Health, Safety and Wellbeing management tool used by the University to record, measure, and report incidents, near-misses and hazards.

 - use licence

 - All applications for the use of radiation sources must be lodged with Health and Safety allowing at least one month for processing.